robdrimmie/imtg/devlog/rmd/project.md

 - party gets stuck going back and forth between -101 and -202
      - in TileRelationship calculate?????Score methods need to be updated
       - ✅ calculateAttributeScore
-      - calculateCapacityScore
+      - ✅ calculateCapacityScore
-      - calculateDistanceScore - probably okay
+      - ✅ calculateDistanceScore
       - calculateEnergyScore
       - calculateHealthScore
       - calculateSatietyScore
 - should I use context in the calculateWhateverScore methods?
       - ✅ calculateAttributeScore - doesn't need it
-      - calculateCapacityScore
+      - ✅ calculateCapacityScore - uses it
-      - calculateDistanceScore - probably okay
+      - ✅ calculateDistanceScore - doesn't need it
-      - calculateEnergyScore
+      - calculateEnergyScore - uses it
-      - calculateHealthScore
+      - calculateHealthScore - uses it
-      - calculateSatietyScore
+      - calculateSatietyScore - uses it
 - finally figure out the math to convert percentages to scores consistently
   - ✅ figure out the actual math
   - ✅ make methods that make use of the math